 When choosing a VPN to bypass censorship, look for:

-• A trustworthy VPN provider.
+- A trustworthy VPN provider.
 VPN providers have the technical ability to see who you are and what you’re doing online, so you need to pick a VPN that you trust.
-The best VPNs store no data about their customers so nothing can be leaked or revealed, even under a court order.
+True no-logs VPNs store no data about their customers so nothing can be leaked or revealed, even under a court order.

-• A jurisdiction without surveillance.
+- A jurisdiction without surveillance.
 Some VPN services are based in countries with legal data retention or surveillance requirements.
-Look for a VPN that’s headquartered in a privacy haven such as The British Virgin Islands or Malaysia.
+Look for a VPN headquartered in a privacy haven such as The British Virgin Islands.

 In the last three months, Astrill has worked to unblock censored websites in China 100% of the time.
 Astrill does not have a kill switch on its mobile apps though, so we recommend ExpressVPN instead if you’re primarily using an Android or iOS device.